- It is increasingly evident that SAP has a very high maintenance overhead and that the new products from SAP are worse than SAP’s ERP system.

-In a previous article titled SAP is Now Strip Mining its Customers, I laid out why I think that SAP has reached an inflection point in its history and should now be treated by companies as selling legacy systems.
+In a previous article titled SAP is Now Strip Mining its Customers, I laid out why SAP has reached an inflection point in its history and should now be treated by companies as selling legacy systems.
 In short form, the most accurate way of thinking is that SAP is legacy.
-There is a lot of background that is necessary to cover to understand why I have come to this conclusion, so I won’t retrace the evidence in this article, but please go back to the original article link above if you have not read it.
+There is a lot of background that is necessary to cover to understand why I have come to this conclusion to retrace the evidence in this article.
+But please go back to the original article link above if you have not read it.

 The Flaw in the Current Interpretation of SAP

-For decades now SAP has been seen as a software vendor with a broad suite of applications which are at least somewhat competitive.
-The concept was that SAP would bring out improvements in functionality that was important to its customers.
+For decades now, SAP has been seen as a software vendor with a broad suite of applications that are at least somewhat competitive.
+The concept was that SAP would bring out improvements in functionality that were important to its customers.

-This way of viewing SAP, which has become increasingly out of sync with the reality of SAP, drove everything from SAP software purchases to companies paying what is now a minimum 23% in support.
-Yet, under the construct of SAP as legacy, the question other software vendors have asked me is how they can take advantage of SAP’s new phase.
+This way of viewing SAP, which has become increasingly out of sync with the reality of SAP, drove everything from SAP software purchases to companies paying what is now a minimum of 23% in support.
+Yet, under the construct of SAP as legacy, other software vendors have asked me how they can take advantage of SAP’s new phase.
 This article is for them.